donnemartin/dev-setup/README.md

 #### Installation

-The section [Step 5: Run the pydata.sh script](#step-5-run-the-pydata-script) installs packages you need to run Python data applications.
+The [pydata.sh script](#pydatash-script) installs packages you need to run Python data applications.
 Alternatively, you can install the more heavy-weight Anaconda instead.

 Follow instructions to install [Anaconda](http://docs.continuum.io/anaconda/install.html) or the more lightweight [miniconda](http://conda.pydata.org/miniconda.html).